jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Biological Interpretation  {.page_break_before}

-As described in previous sections, quantitative proteomics experiments reveal protein abundance changes.
+The most common untargeted proteomics experiment will produce a list of proteins or peptides of interest which require further validation and biological interpretation.
-After statistical data analysis, the typical output is a list of differentially expressed proteins that can contain hundreds of hits.
+This list usually results from statistical data analysis; the typical output of differentially expressed proteins usually contains hundreds of hits.
-The next step is how to interpret the results in biological terms.
+In this section, we aim to present a concise overview of how proteomic data can be effectively contextualised and used to generate new hypotheses.

+The simplest approach is to start manual lookup of every protein in the list to uncover groups that function together.
+Starting with a list of hundreds of protein changes, a smaller list can be prioritized by considering the level of significance and effect size.
+For example, proteins with the smallest p-values (significance) and largest abundance fold-changes (effect size).
-Often, it is tempting to focus on proteins with the most extreme fold changes.
+It is tempting to focus on proteins with the most extreme fold changes.
 In this case, the assumption is that the more significant the fold change (in either direction, up- or down-regulation), the higher the impact of those proteins on cellular behavior.
-Alas, this assumption is not always valid.
+This assumption is not always valid because protein signal in MS depends on abundance.
-Another approach is to start manually lookup every protein in the list to uncover groups that function together, maybe in protein complexes or signaling pathways.
-This strategy is time-consuming and cumbersome, and it is almost impossible to capture all reported interactions from the wealth of the literature.
-Therefore, automated computational methods to help with biological interpretation are needed.
-In this section, we overview some of these methods.
+The manual data interpretation approach is typically infeasible due to the number of proteins that would need to be individually looked up one-by-one.

+A better strategy is to use computational methods.
+These methods may consider the whole list of proteins including some ranking by significance or fold change.
+One common interpretation method is to construct a protein network, which then lends itself to network analyses.
+Another method is to consider functional enrichment through annotation databases.
+These databases offer insights by examining the enrichment of certain functional annotations amongst the interesting proteins.
+Secondly, one could consider other evolutionary, structurally or regulatory based methods to identify interpretation of the data.
+To fully interpret analysis, it may be required to perform or examine other data such as data from biophysical, biochemical and alternative proteomic approaches.
+Finally, the data can further be interpreted using multi-omic, native or clinical approaches.
+Below we summarize these approaches and point out potential pitfalls with these methods.

 ### Constructing a protein network